Commodore 64x

 The Commodore 64x is a replica PC based on the original Commodore 64, powered by x86 Intel processors ranging from the Intel Atom to the Intel Core i7.
-It was sold by Commodore USA starting in April 2011.
-Because Commodore USA went out of business after the death of its founder, Barry Altman, this machine, as originally intended to be configured with Extreme and Ultimate models, was not readily available with Commodore branding for a period of several years until it was publicly relaunched in June 2022.
-The Kickstarter was hit with a cease and desist letter from Italian Commodore Engineering who have since apologized with the result being the crowdfunding campaign going back online and achieving Kickstarter's Project We Love status.
+It was initially sold by Commodore USA starting in April 2011.

+The production was discontinued in 2012 and ceased in 2013 with the closure of Commodore USA following the death of its founder, Barry Altman.
+It was revived by the community and enthusiasts, and by My Retro Computer, which resold a version 2 of the product under the Commodore brand.
+Subsequently, in June 2025, with the founding of the new Commodore International Corporation, which owns all the trademarks of the old Commodore International Corporation, a version 3 of the product was sold.

 History

+Version 1 – Commodore USA (2010-2013)

 The case of the C64x was designed to resemble the popular Commodore 64 in response to "overwhelming demand" from Commodore USA's customer base.

 Volume production started in May 2011, with machines being released on to the market in June 2011 at a starting price of US $595 for the Basic model and up to US $895 for an Ultimate model, and as of August 13, an Extreme version fitted with an Intel Core i7 chip with 8 GB DDR3 RAM and 3 TB hard drive for US $1499.
 There was a case-only version of the C64x called the Barebones available for US $295.
-The Barebones is currently available for £129 from UK-based My Retro Computer which purchased the injection molds from the Altman estate.
-A VIC20 colorway C64x, never previously available, is now an option using those molds.
-In the intervening years in which it was largely out of public view, original hardware accessories were developed for the C64x case such as a fan grill, internal exhaust pipe, Raspberry Pi 4 mounting kit, and vent plate.
-PC Gamer which reported on how to build in the Barebones case after Commodore USA had already folded announced the official return of the Commodore 64x from My Retro Computer in 2022.

 It shipped initially with Ubuntu 10.10 Desktop Edition, and in November 2011, Commodore USA released their own Linux derivative called Commodore OS.
+However, Commodore OS Vision 1.0 was never released, and remained in its last version 1.0beta9 before the founder's death and the company's closure.